 Q: Where are the State Personnel Board offices and courtroom located?

 A: The State Personnel Board is located at 1525 Sherman Street, 4th Floor, Denver, Colorado 80203.

 Q: Does my appeal have to be on a specific form?

 A: Yes.
 In accordance with Board Rule 8-5, the Consolidated Appeal/Dispute Form is required for all appeals.
 The Consolidated Appeal/Dispute Form is available on the Forms & Filing page and can also be obtained at the SPB offices at 1525 Sherman Street, 4th Floor.
 The Consolidated Appeal/Dispute Form has detailed instructions for completing and filing the form.

 Q: Do I need an attorney in order to file an appeal with the Board?

 A: No, you do not need an attorney to file an appeal with the Board.
 You may choose to self-represent.
 If you are representing yourself, please see the Representing Yourself page.
 Self-representation is difficult.
 You may retain legal counsel at any time during your appeals process.

 Q: Can I file my appeal or other documents by sending an email?

 Q: Can I file a grievance with the Board?

 A: No. The Board does not review grievances.
-The Board only reviews appeals of final grievance decisions issued by appointing authorities upon completion of the agency’s grievance process.
+The Board only reviews appeals of Step Two Grievance Decisions upon completion of the agency’s grievance process.
 Please contact your department's human resources office to inquire about its grievance procedures.
 A grievance must be filed on a department's own form or a grievance form supplied on this website.
 See the Grievance Procedure page.